Robert Denton Bryant Talks Video Games

 It's absurd to claim that the imaginary assault weapons in some video games are a greater contributor to mass shootings than the real assault weapons on our streets and in our homes.

 Yes, it is, and I'm a living example of that.
 My first job in games was as a tester at Mattel.
 Game testing, community management and customer service continue to be the easiest way to get your "foot in the door" of the games industry.
-Those roles are increasingly important in this new "games as a service" era, where new content is released on a regular basis and players are treated as valued ongoing customers.
-Good testers have the ability to think analytically, write clearly and concisely, and solve problems with tenacity.
+Those roles are increasingly important in this new “games as a service” era, where new content is released on a regular basis and players are treated as valued ongoing customers.
+Good testers can think analytically, write clearly and concisely, and solve problems with tenacity.

 Games have been hampered for a long time by a lack of imagination.
 As my partner and I wrote in Slay the Dragon: Writing Great Video Games, too many games are too obviously inspired by earlier video games.
 I would ask someone who wants to make their own games to think about something they learned or something they are inspired by or concerned about that isn't a movie, or a comic book, or another video game, and think about how they could communicate that passion or that worry through gameplay.